Inquries

 One of the main difficulties in this study is how to test the effects of competition on the product market in a cross-national study.
 Since the industrial structures of the various countries are very different, it is difficult to find uniform measurement standards.

-For this reason, ZHU Zhenghang’s team has focused on the local competition laws of enterprises in its research, assuming that the reform of local competition laws will intensify competition in the domestic market and have an impact on enterprise performance.
+For this reason, researchers have focused on the local competition laws of enterprises in its research, assuming that the reform of local competition laws will intensify competition in the domestic market and have an impact on enterprise performance.

 The study finds that after the implementation of competition law reforms, firms are more likely to list abroad and use foreign listing as a strategic channel to establish product-market linkages through three main mechanisms: Obtaining information about customers abroad from stock prices, demonstrating a commitment to offering high quality products to foreign customers, and increasing product awareness among foreign customers.